SohanGhodla/CHE-and-its-EM-implications/MESA_stars_with_variable_Dutch_scaling/README.txt

 The "Symbolic_link" directory contains Symbolic links that point to the models in the "Makemodels" directory.

 To schedule a job on a cluster, one would need to execute the "run_mesaarray.sh" file.
 This would run the models in the "Makemodels" directory.
-The "Saved_ZAMS_models" directory contains pre-evoled zero age main sequence models that would be required by the "Make_models.py" file.
+The "Saved_ZAMS_models" file contains pre-evoled zero age main sequence models that would be required by the "Make_models.py" file.
+Note that this needs uncompressed before scheduling the job.

+The directory "create main sequence models" creates a larger grid of models with variable rotation rate, mass and metallicity.
+This helps to generate the data required for Fig. 4.
+It would also need the ZAMS models stored in The "Saved_ZAMS_models" file, so please copy them into the 'create main sequence models" directory.